Jan Scherman

 Jan Olof Scherman (born 21 June 1950) is a Swedish journalist and previously CEO for the Sweden-based TV company TV4 AB.
 He is also second cousin of the recording artist Cat Stevens.

-Scherman revealed in an interview in the radio program Ekots lördagsintervju, in early January 2004, that he had been threatened by Persson after the end of broadcasting a debate between the party leaders on 10 September, before the 2002 election.
+Scherman revealed in an interview in the radio program Ekots lördagsintervju, in early January 2004, that he had been threatened by Göran Persson after the end of broadcasting a debate between the party leaders on 10 September, before the 2002 election.
 According to Scherman, who retold the story both in an article in the newspaper Expressen a week later, and later before a Riksdag Committee, the Swedish prime minister had complained that the debate moderators, Lennart Ekdal and Alice Bah had done a bad job, and accused Scherman and his staff of "investing heavily" in a non-Socialist victory in the election, pointing out how this policy would lead to him making enemies in Rosenbad, the government offices in Stockholm, if the Social Democrats would retain power in the election.
 Scherman also claimed that it became more difficult for TV4 to get access to Persson after 10 September and pointed out Björn Rosengren, another prominent Social Democratic politician, had called him to complain that TV4 was biased against the Social Democrats.
 According to Scherman, Olof Palme and Carl Bildt had also had their own favorites among reporters, denying access to others.
 Scherman called it "a Swedish version of the Italian Berlusconi model".
 The issue was reported to the Riksdag Committee on the Constitution which questioned Scherman on the issue before the Committee on 15 April 2004 and Persson on 20 April.